 Depending on the brokerage firm, you can be subject to restrictions on the kinds of investments you can utilise or the number of trades you can conduct.

-Another choice for setting up a trading account for international markets is an international broker's presence in India.
+Another option for setting up a trading account for international markets is to choose a broker with an international presence in India.
 Be aware of the costs and terms before opening the account.
 Therefore, research before selecting the best broker to purchase US stocks from India.

 Direct investment costs may be high because of brokerage and exchange rate charges.
-So, make sure you know all the expenses before opening an account.
+Therefore, ensure you are aware of all the expenses before opening an account.

 Through international mutual fund programmes, there are prospects for overseas investments.
 Some of these mutual funds track various indices for different countries in Asia or South America; most funds track the US market.

 Unlike mutual funds, Exchange-Traded Fund (ETF) units are traded on the stock market throughout trading hours.
-You can buy and sell ETF units in the exchanges while they are open, like you would buy and sell stocks.
+You can buy and sell ETF units on the exchanges while they are open, just as you would buy and sell stocks.

 You can trade ETFs with a demat account or any brokerage house.
-Many ETFs provide access to NASDAQ and various other critical international indices.
-To purchase US ETFS, you can use a domestic or international broker and an Indian ETF of a worldwide index.
+Many ETFs offer access to the NASDAQ and various other key international indices.
+To purchase US ETFs, you can use a domestic or international broker and an Indian ETF that tracks a worldwide index.

-Before, there were only two ways to buy US stocks: through international mutual funds that buy stocks from other countries or through a US-registered broker.
+Previously, there were only two ways to buy US stocks: through international mutual funds that invest in stocks from other countries or through a U.S.-registered broker.
 Investing in top US equities on the NSE IFSC (International Financial Service Centre) Exchange is your third alternative right now.

 The NSE IFSC exchange is located in Gujarat’s GIFT City (Gujarat International Finance Tech City), and Indian retail investors can trade US stocks there starting March 3, 2022.

 Eight US stocks are currently available for purchase on the NSE IFSC Exchange.
-They are - Microsoft, Netflix, Apple, Amazon, Walmart, Alphabet (Google), Meta Platforms (Facebook) and Tesla.
-This number will rise to 50 US stocks, gradually adding to the market.
-The exchange's trading hours will be the same as the NYSE's (New York Stock Exchange).
-Therefore, the NSE IFSC trading hours are from 2:30 pm to 8 pm IST.
+They are Microsoft, Netflix, Apple, Amazon, Walmart, Alphabet (Google), Meta Platforms (formerly Facebook), and Tesla.

 Rate: 20% TCS applies on remittances exceeding Rs.
-7 lakh under the RBI’s Liberalised Remittance Scheme (LRS) for US stock investments (effective October 1, 2023).
+10 lakh under the RBI’s Liberalised Remittance Scheme (LRS) for US stock investments.

 Refund: TCS can be claimed when filing your Income Tax Return (ITR) in India.

-Short-Term Capital Gains (STCG): Gains from stocks held for less than 24 months are taxed as per your income tax slab in India.
+Short-Term Capital Gains (STCG): Gains from stocks held for less than 24 months are taxed according to your income tax slab in India.

 Long-Term Capital Gains (LTCG): Gains from stocks held for more than 24 months are taxed at 20% in India.